Beverage Industry Management (BBus)

 What are the facilities like for this course in CIT?

 The facilities for this course are contained in the Department of Tourism & Hospitality Building which is of the highest European standards.
 The Department contains a stylish Training Bar, Training Restaurants, IT Labs and modern classrooms.
-The greater campus area boasts excellent sports, accommodation, recreation, and student support facilities.
+The greater campus area boasts excellent sports, recreation, and student support facilities.

 What level of Business is incorporated into the course?